-The Salvation Army Canada is supporting The Salvation Army Malawi with a three-year agriculture and livelihood project in Mangochi District, totaling $363,000.
+The Salvation Army Canada is supporting The Salvation Army Malawi with a three-year agriculture and livelihood project in Mangochi District, Malawi.